alecroy/alecroy.github.io/_posts/2015-05-19-skew-binary-random-access-lists.md

  1000000
 ~~~

 This hits you right in the face when you try to `cons` something onto the front of a bforest.
-What seems like *adding just a grain of sand* ends up taking forever  (where forever = O(log N) time).
+What seems like *adding just a grain of sand* ends up taking forever  (where forever = $O(\log{N})$ time).
 Adding a `1` on the low side 'bubbles' up all the way to the top.

 As it turns out, there is another way.
 There are lots of ways, I suppose, but the one I'm showing you today is *very* good.

 As it turns out, you can fix this 'bubbling' up.
-Instead of bubbling a `1` up to the next highest zero, which could be log N away, what if we just push the bubble up exactly one digit?
+Instead of bubbling a `1` up to the next highest zero, which could be $\log{N}$ away, what if we just push the bubble up exactly one digit?
 Wouldn't that be great?

 ## Forever blowing bubbles